 No. Students may enroll in only one major within the Park School of Communications.

-When should I meet with my academic advisor to talk about registration?
+When should I meet with my academic adviser to talk about registration?

 Each semester has a designated registration advisement period.
-Generally it begins a week and a half before access to registration is granted and lasts through the week of advance registration.
-Academic advisors will have a schedule posted outside their offices and you will be expected to sign up for an appointment.
-You should feel free to make an appointment to speak with your academic advisor throughout the rest of the semester as well.
+Generally it begins a two weeks before access to registration is granted and lasts through the week of advance registration.
+Academic advisers will have a schedule posted outside their offices and you will be expected to sign up for an appointment.
+You should feel free to make an appointment to speak with your academic adviser throughout the rest of the semester as well.

 My expected graduation date is wrong.
 How do I correct it?